Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Abstract

 \section{Abstract}

-Preference-aligned robot navigation in human environments is typically achieved through learning-based approaches, utilizing demonstrations and user feedback for personalization.
+Preference-aligned robot navigation in human environments is typically achieved through learning-based approaches, utilizing user feedback or demonstrations for personalization.
 However, personal preferences are subject to change and might even be context-dependent.
-Yet traditional reinforcement learning (RL) approaches with a static reward function often fall short in adapting to these varying user preferences.
-This paper introduces a framework that combines multi-objective reinforcement learning (MORL) with demonstration-based learning.
-Our approach allows for dynamic adaptation to changing user preferences without retraining.
-Through rigorous evaluations, including sim-to-real and robot-to-robot transfers, we demonstrate our framework's capability to reflect user preferences accurately while achieving high navigational performance in terms of collision avoidance and goal pursuance.
+Yet traditional reinforcement learning (RL) approaches with static reward functions often fall short in adapting to evolving user preferences, inevitably reflecting demonstrations once training is completed.
+This paper introduces a structured framework that combines demonstration-based learning with multi-objective reinforcement learning (MORL).
+To ensure real-world applicability, our approach allows for dynamic adaptation of the robot navigation policy to changing user preferences without retraining.
+It fluently modulates the amount of demonstration data reflection and other preference-related objectives.
+Through rigorous evaluations, including a baseline comparison and sim-to-real transfer on two robots, we demonstrate our framework's capability to adapt to user preferences accurately while achieving high navigational performance in terms of collision avoidance and goal pursuance.